Traditional Loong Ying (Dragon) Kung Fu

 MEET OUR STAFF

 Nigel is a highly experienced and skilled practitioner of Dragon Kung Fu, Qi Gong, Iron Palm and Poison Hand.
-He has behind him a long and successful career in the Police where his specialist skills were put into regular practice on the front line, as well as training and commanding fire arms divisions and special forces, both domestically and internationally.
+He has behind him a long and successful career in the Police where his specialist skills were put into regular practice on the front line, as well as training and commanding fire arms divisions, both domestically and internationally.
 Nigel has a unique perspective of what techniques actually work in a practical setting and his wealth of knowlege should not be underestimated.
 His proven proficiency and years of experience are really what set us apart from other schools.

 Rob started his martial training in the early 70s, learning Judo.
 He joined a kung fu class run by Nigel Cooper in 1983.
 Due to injury and other commitments he left that class in 1991 after some initial study of Dragon under Nigel and Shek Lam Shing.
 He returned as a founding member of the reopened dragon club in Watford (now Hemel Hempstead) in 2000.